ansman/auto-dagger/src/doc/docs/about/how-it-works.md

 By generating Java files the stub generation can be skipped.

-Deager has support for KSP so when Dagger supports it, Deager will start generating Kotlin files.
+Auto Dagger has support for KSP so when Dagger/Hilt supports it, Auto Dagger will start generating Kotlin files.